No matter how the experts puts it, the way to accumulate wealth can always be deconstructed to a wealthy formula.

 A medium earner or low earner who cannot put a high amount repeatedly into his Wealth Machine Fund (he can try!), would have to leverage on a Wealth Machine that generates a higher rate of return.

-A Frugal Individual can Acquire Financial Security Fast and Within his Control
+A Frugal Individual can Acquire Financial Security Fast and He/She can Do it Within his/her Control

 A friend of mine, does his own online business.